The Dreaded Phrases of Grant Research

 e.
 Thank the foundation for their dedication/support of organizations in the community and share how your organization would like to partner with them to accomplish shared goals.

-If letters and phone calls go unanswered don’t immediately get your feelings hurt or throw in the towel.
+If letters and phone calls go unanswered don’t immediately get your feelings hurt or throw in the towel on unsolicited proposals and pre-selected organization opportunities.
 Consider searching for the foundation’s headquarters and paying a brief personal visit to request eligibility guidelines and begin the relationship building process.

 Keep in mind that many of these private/family foundations do not have an official headquarters and only meet once or twice per year so patience is a virtue